Hierosoft/rotocanvas/doc/development/training-disclosure.md

 - paste new (partial JSON) output

 Now assume that instead of true and false, there will be a float value from 0 to 1.
 Create a gray pixel of the value.

+Instead of a bunch of rectangles, use a PIL image and set pixel.
+Add a Save As menu item that opens a file chooser, replaces .json with .png to save default output file path, then confirms to overwrite if file exists.